robbohn/Whirlwind/readme.md

 ## GITHUB
 > Distributed Version Control

-1. GITHUB - __git in the cloud__
+1. Setup a free Account
     - set up a free user account at github.com - [more info](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration)
         - ignore pricing plan (free works fine)
         - Create a NEW repo in GITHUB - [more info](https://git-scm.com/book/en/v2/GitHub-Maintaining-a-Project)
-    - Connect VS Code's LOCAL git REPO for your prject to the github remote repo
+2. Connect VS Code's LOCAL git REPO for your prject to the github remote repo
     - start up integrated terminal
     - type: `git remote add origin https://github.com/robbohn/Whirlwind.git`
     - type: `git push -u origin master`
-    - When changes occur, you must COMMIT them to your local REPO
+3. When changes occur, you must COMMIT them to your local REPO
     - once you have accumulated enough changes to be a new version, you can upload them to GITHUB
     - notice the icon(s) next to the git icon in lower left
-            - if a refrsh button local and github matching
+        - if a `refresh icon` is displayed, then local git and github are matching
-            - if it shows
+        - if it shows a `0&downarrow 1&uparrow` then there is 1 change needing to be uploaded to GITHUB
+            - click the `1&uparrow` to upload it

+## Other GITHUB Tasks
+> get code from others, contributing back

-    - CLONING
+1. CLONING
-    - FORKING
+2. FORKING
     -  means GitHub will make a copy of a project that is entirely yours; it lives in your user’s namespace, and you can push to it.
-    - Contributing to a GitHub project, aka `The GitHub flow`
+3. Contributing to a GitHub project, aka `The GitHub flow`
     - Create a topic branch from master.
     - Make some commits to improve the project.
     - Push this branch to your GitHub project.
     - Open a Pull Request on GitHub.
     - Discuss, and optionally continue committing.
     - The project owner merges or closes the Pull Request.

 ## Making a NEW version of your code